dse client-tool connection options

 The delegation token to use at login.
 Or alternatively,

-environment variable can be used. --truststore-password ssl_truststore_password
+DSE_TOKENenvironment variable can be used. --truststore-password ssl_truststore_password-

 Truststore password to use for connection to DSE when SSL is enabled.

---truststore-path ssl_truststore_path
+--truststore-path ssl_truststore_path-

 Path to the truststore to use for connection to DSE when SSL is enabled.
 For example,